EzequielDeOliveira/React_native_kotlin_modules/README.md

+# Developing native modules in React Native Using Kotlin
 This repository aims to show how to integrate Kotlin to native modules in React Native in a natural (simulated) situation.
 The app proposes a schedule of events, where the app uses different native modules to accomplish some functionalities.